The Kalman Like Particle Filter : Optimal Estimation With Quantized Innovations/Measurements: Introduction

-For linear time invariant dynamical systems, if the Gaussian assumption were realistic, convergence of the modified Riccati must mean the convergence of the corresponding linear filters.
-Using results presented in \cite{bruno} one can find linear time invariant systems for which the MLQ-Riccati and SOI-Riccati converge. \cite{teja} provides examples for which the actual error performance of SOI-KF and MLQ-KF do not converge to their respective Riccatis, which warrants a closer examination of the assumption of Gaussianity.
-This is one of the questions addressed in this paper.
-We derive a novel stochastic characterization of the conditional state density (see theorem \ref{thm: quant_sto}).
-Using this, it is straighforward to see that the conditional state density is not Gaussian, as one would expect, given the non-linear nature of quantization.
-In fact, it belongs to a class of distributions which we refer to as Generalized Closed Skew Normal (GCSN) distributions.
-A careful literature review reveals that a related observation has been made in \cite{curry}.
-In particular, with some effort, \cite{curry} can be used to derive theorem \ref{thm: quant_sto}.
-Specializing this result to state space models, we develop a novel particle filtering approach to optimally estimate the state using quantized measurements/innovations.
-In the rest of the paper, we use the words \lq measurements' and \lq innovations' interchangealy since the analysis will prove that the general structure of the filter does not depend on whether sensor measurements or innovations are quantized.
+For linear time invariant dynamical systems, if the Gaussian assumption of \cite{SOI_KF, NTU} were realistic, convergence of the MLQ-Riccati must mean the convergence of the error of the MLQ-KF. \cite{teja} provides examples for which the actual error performance of MLQ-KF does not converge to the MLQ-Riccati which means that the assumption of Gaussianity is not generally true.
+Therefore, we present a closer examination of the conditional state density in this paper.
+We derive a novel stochastic characterization of the conditional state density (see Theorem \ref{thm: quant_sto}).
+A careful literature review reveals that related observations have been made in \cite{curry} and \cite{doucet}.
+In particular, with some effort, \cite{curry} can be used to derive Theorem \ref{thm: quant_sto} while \cite{doucet} constitutes a special case of the results presented here.
+Using Theorem \ref{thm: quant_sto}, it is straighforward to see that the conditional state density is not Gaussian.
+This is to be expected given the non-linear nature of quantization.
+In fact, it is what we refer to as the Generalized Closed Skew Normal (GCSN) distribution, which is very similar to those studied in \cite{azzalini_multivariate_1996, valle_fundamental_2005, genton_moments, genton_discussion_2005, skewed_kalman, genton_book}.
+Specializing this result to state space models, we develop a novel particle filtering approach to estimate the state using quantized measurements/innovations and study its asymptotic behavior.
+Finally, we show that under the information pattern studied, the classical separation property between estimation and control holds for the finite horizon LQG problem.
+The separation principle has been observed in several settings (for e.g., see \cite{tatikonda2, yuksel5}).
+It should be noted that for such separation results to be useful in practice, one needs a way to compute the MMSE estimate of the hidden state and this is primarily what we address through this work.
 The proposed filter requires far fewer particles than that of a particle filter applied directly to the original problem \cite{teja}, as will be shown through various simulations.
-We also develop a precise formulation of the conditional state density and observe that it follows what we call a generalized closed skew-normal distribution, which is very similar to those studied in \cite{azzalini_multivariate_1996, valle_fundamental_2005, genton_moments, genton_discussion_2005, skewed_kalman, genton_book}.
-Some useful properties of this distribution are also provided in the Appendix.
-The next section introduces the problem setup.
+A preliminary version of this work appeared in \cite{KLPF}.